bunzieukua/can-gio-microbiome/README.md

 River Delta.

 ## Open Science
 I developed this whole project using [QIIME2](https://qiime2.org/) and their wonderful tutorials as well as discussion forum.
+Shoot me an email at lnpham12@asu.edu if you want the raw data to try out the pipeline in this repo!